6thsolution/dart_sealed/sealed_annotations/example/README.md

 and `@WithName` annotations.
 Each method argument will become a field in corresponding sub-class.
 Field names are equal to argument names and field types are equal to argument types or dynamic if not specified.
 Argument types can be overridden using `@WithType` annotation for example when type information is not available at build time.
 Note that you can have nullable and non-nullable fields.
-In legacy projects all fields are considered nullable.

 To change prefix of sub-class names which by default is top class name, you can use `@WithPrefix` annotation. for
 example: